AI Dungeon Master - Procedural Adventure - xelsed.ai

 let trunkHeight = random(height * 0.4, height * 0.6);

-Generates a random trunk height between 40% and 60% of canvas height for variety
+Picks a random trunk height between 40% and 60% of the canvas height for visual variety between trees

 rect(x, height - trunkHeight, 20, trunkHeight);

-Draws a brown rectangle (trunk) with width 20, positioned at the bottom of the canvas
+Draws the trunk as a 20px-wide rectangle rising from the bottom of the canvas up to trunkHeight

 drawCave()